makeabilitylab/physcomp/sensors/photoresistors.md

 #### Photoresistors lag

-Photoresistors should not be used to sense or measure rapid fluctuations of light because of response latency.
-According to [Platt](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307) as well as [others](http://www.resistorguide.com/photoresistor/), photoresistors may take ~10ms to drop completely when light is applied after total darkness and up to 1 second to rise back to a stable high resistance after the removal of light.
+Photoresistors should also not be used to sense or measure rapid fluctuations of light because of response latency.
+According to [Platt](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307) as well as [others](http://www.resistorguide.com/photoresistor/), photoresistors may take ~10ms to stabilize at a lower resistance when light is applied after total darkness and up to 1 second to rise back to a stable high resistance after light's removal.
 Phototransistors and photodiodes are both more responsive.

 #### Cadmium-Sulfide is classified as a hazardous material